rwynn/monstache-site/src/config.md

 !!! note
 	This option may be passed on the command line as ./monstache --patch-namespace test.foo --patch-namespace test.bar

+	If specified as an environment variable the value should be namespaces separated only by the `env-delimiter` which defaults to a comma.
+E.g. MONSTACHE_PATCH_NS=test.foo,test.bar

 ## pipeline

 [] array of TOML table (default `nil`)